vshymanskyy/ViperIDE/docs/Quick-Install-Button.md

 ViperIDE makes it easy to distribute packages, including:

 - Libraries and modules
-- Demos, projects, and code samples
+- Applications, projects, demos and code samples

 For instance, you can install [`aiodns`](https://github.com/vshymanskyy/aiodns) using the following button: